-(1) Mr. Turner was from 2016 until January 24, 2020 a director of Trakopolis IoT Corp. and Trakopolis Saas Corp. (collectively, "Trakopolis") which are currently subject to proceedings under the Bankruptcy and Insolvency Act ("BIA") in the Court of Queen's Bench of Alberta.
-Trakopolis filed a Notice of Intention to make a proposal under the BIA on November 7, 2019 and were deemed to have filed an assignment into bankruptcy on January 27, 2020.
-The first meeting of creditors in Trakopolis's bankruptcy was held on February 13, 2020.
-The bankruptcy proceedings remain ongoing as the Licensed Insolvency Trustee completes administration of the estate.
+(1) Mr. Turner was from 2016 until January 24, 2020 a director of Trakopolis IoT Corp. and Trakopolis Saas Corp. (collectively, "Trakopolis") which was subject to proceedings under the Bankruptcy and Insolvency Act ("BIA") in the Court of Queen's Bench of Alberta.
+Trakopolis filed a Notice of Intention to make a proposal under the BIA on November 7, 2019 and was deemed to have filed an assignment into bankruptcy on January 27, 2020.
+A Licensed Insolvency Trustee completed administration of the estate of Trakopolis in 2020 when its assets were sold to third party.